git-disl/GPTLens/README.md

 Get GPT-4 API from https://platform.openai.com/account/api-keys

-Replace OPENAI_API = "Enter your openai API key" in src/model.py (line 4) with your API key.
+Replace OPENAI_API_KEY = "Enter your openai API key" in src/model.py (line 4) with your API key.

 Set up Python environment by importing environment.yml as a Conda env.